timsong-cpp/papers/3138_cache_last/cache_last.md

 # Revision history

-- R2: Remove the quasi-drive-by fix to [res.on.data.races]{.sref} per St. Louis SG1 feedback;
+- R2: Removed the quasi-drive-by fix to [res.on.data.races]{.sref} per St. Louis SG1 feedback;
   it will be addressed as an LWG issue.
-Add feature-test macro
+Added feature-test macro.
 - R1: Limited the [res.on.data.races]{.sref} carve-out to this adaptor per SG1 feedback.

 # Motivation